 For example, if you’re keen to cut down on your drinking, you might decide to replace any drinking you normally do later in the evening with a hot milky drink.
 It’s a simple change but you’re likely to start seeing results straight away – for one thing, it’ll help you doze off and the absence of alcohol will improve the quality of your sleep.

 Your good intentions might be fading by now.
 So look out for “triggers” for the habits you’re looking to change.
-For example, does a bad day at work always make you reach for a large glass of wine, or three, when you get home?
+For example, does a bad day at work always make you reach for a large glass of wine when you get home?
 If you want to change your habit, you need to recognise your triggers for drinking alcohol.
 If you’ve had a stressful day, try going for a long walk, call a friend to talk it through or treat yourself to a nice meal out.

 Coach and therapist Fiona Robyn suggests rewarding yourself for keeping up new habits.
 If you’ve taken up a new sport, buy yourself some fancy new equipment.
 Or treat yourself to that film, show or exhibition you’ve wanted to see so it really feels like you’ve reached a milestone in your quest to eat and drink more healthily.

 Remember to look out for signs of the progress you’ve made – even if it’s a tiny difference, it will help keep you motivated.